AlemayehuB/lin_prad/README.md

 ## Command Line Tools

+Supported file formats include any that pradreader supports, including radiographs generated from FLASH simulations and MIT's CR39 proton radiography analysis
 ### Tool 1: "reconstruct"

 A command line tool for reconstructing the magnetic field of the data from a proton radiography experiment

-> Does THIS code support these file formats, or does pradreader?
-Maybe we could to say something like: "Supported file formats include any that pradreader supports, including radiographs generated from FLASH simulations and MIT's CR39 proton radiography analysis"

-Supported input file formats
-* Flash
-* mitcsv
-* carlo

-> Outsiders don't know what a "carlo" file type is, nor a "mitcsv"; these names were made up for internal use in pradreader

 #### "reconstruct:" Usage
 ```shell
 reconstruct [options] [input file] [file type] [bin length(microns)]